elissasoroj/vizcomm/docs/expectations.md

 - Keep an open mind to the needs of students and the challenges they are experiencing throughout the course and provide support when needed
 - Turn off cell phone during class; no emailing
 - Makes availability for student questions and concerns
-- Always open to recieving studdent feedback
+- Always open to recieving student feedback

 --